ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 It will take around 5 minutes to run.
 It should be possible to _Browse_ (under _Scrape_ in the drop-down menu) the data being collected during scraping.

+You can also save a machine readable copy of your scraper details by selecting _Export Sitemap_ and copying the code there to a file.

 When it is finished, _Export data as CSV_ and view the data in spreadsheet software such as Excel or Google Sheets.
 (We do not yet know of a way to make the Web Scraper extension only do part of a scrape!)